Gera-Lind Kolarik: Biography

+Her first book, Freed to Kill, describes the locating and arresting of suspected serial murderer Larry Eyler, his release on a legal loophole, and his second arrest months later for another murder.
+Kolarik began following Eyler's case when he was first arrested in 1983.
+But it wasn't until the day he was convicted of murder in 1986 that she left her job at WLS-TV to research the Eyler case.
+It took Kolarik four years to complete the book which involved more than 200 interviews—with police officers, journalists, the families of victims, past sex partners of Larry Eyler, and even Sarah Dobrovolskis, the wife of Eyler's lover, John, who died of AIDS in January 1990 — as well as researching police records and archival material and visiting the crime scenes.
+The book, which alleged that Eyler was connected to several murders, resulted in the investigation being later reopened by Indiana police.
+According to the Chicago Daily Law Bulletin, "Despite all of the prosecutorial and police talent working full-time on these tortures and heinous murders, she was the first to spot a link between the Indiana and Illinois killings and to alert the Lake County sheriff to the multi-state pattern of the crimes."
+Freed to Kill is considered to be one of the factors in bringing charges against Eyler’s suspected accomplice, Robert Little, for assisting him in torturing and killing Steven Agan in 1982.
+Little was later acquitted of all charges.
+During the Eyler trial, Kolarik was featured as the cover story "Sleuth in a Skirt" in Inside Chicago's November/December 1990 issue.
+Freed to Kill reached the number seven spot on the Chicago Tribune's non-fiction list in 1990.

 In 1994, Kolarik published I Am Cain about the 1990 murders of Winnetka, Illinois residents Nancy and Richard Langert, committed by a local teen.
 While researching the book, Kolarik hung out among Biro's acquaintances, in the juice bars, punk rock bars and schools.
 One of Biro's friends hit her and broke his fingers on her bulletproof vest.

 Her most recent true-crime story, Prisoners of Fear, recounts the story of Connie Krauser Chaney, who was stalked and eventually murdered by her estranged husband Wayne Chaney who was then shot and killed by police the next day. through letters she had written to her family as well as excerpts of Wayne Chaney's depraved diary.
 Connie Chaney's murder compelled the State of Illinois to ratify one of the nation's first and toughest anti-stalking laws, the 1992 Illinois Stalking Law.

 Ann Rule, American true-crime writer said, "Gera-Lind Kolarik gets better with every book!
 Prisoners of Fear is as chilling as today's tragic headlines about women who love the wrong men...searing...gripping...spellbinding...Read and beware."

-All three of her books have been sold for movie options.
+All three of Kolarik's books have been sold for movie options.